Tampere/effica-trevaka-parser/README.md

 ### Running vacuum analyze for migrated eVaka tables

-1. Send an HTTP GET request to `http://localhost:3000/maintenance/vacuum-analyze` in order to truncate migration target data from the configured eVaka database
+1. Send an HTTP GET request to `http://localhost:3000/maintenance/vacuum-analyze` in order to force vacuum and analyze operations for eVaka database tables affected by the migration
     - this operation will run `VACUUM (ANALYZE, VERBOSE)` for every migration target in the configured eVaka DB